Mushinako/BBDownload/README.md

 This project is distributed under GPLv3 by Mushinako.
 This project comes with absolutely NO warranty, and I am NOT responsible for any data loss and/or leak.
 I'm not an expert on data security (though trying to be).
-~~Please only test this script if you understand what you and this script are doing!~~ Do not test this script now as the setup procedure is not completed yet!
+Please only test this script if you understand what you and this script are doing!

 ##  Usage
 On Windows: